-Remember the four pillars of Ethics
+1. Remember the four pillars of Ethics

-For example, before the station you may be told that you are going to be speaking to a 15-year-old girl who has come to the GP asking for the oral contraceptive pill.
+For example, before the station you may be told that you are going to be speaking to a 15-year-old girl who has come to her GP asking for the oral contraceptive pill.

 Ethical scenarios in MMIs may not always be obvious: for example, the above scenario may not immediately appear to be an ethical scenario, but it touches on issues of autonomy, beneficence, non-maleficence as well as justice, so it’s important to be aware of these and take a moment before speaking to consider the implications of each one, showing you’re aware of these issues when talking to the patient.

 As her GP, you have a duty to assess her competency (you can read more on Gillick competency on the NSPCC website) – this involves assessing maturity and whether or not sexual abuse is taking place to ensure her safety.

-Tailor your responses to the patient
+2. Tailor your responses to the patient

-In this station, you’re speaking to a 15-year-old girl – and the way you interact with her will be different to interacting with an elderly patient, so make sure you tailor your responses accordingly.
+In this station, you’re speaking to a 15-year-old girl – so the way you interact with her will be different to interacting with an elderly patient, so make sure you tailor your responses accordingly.
 Avoid using medical jargon and speak clearly, checking that the patient understands what you are saying.

 Try calming them down if they’re angry, or reassuring them if they’re distressed.
 As the MMI is all about communication, it’s crucial that you respond to their concerns and behaviour – this demonstrates empathy as well as your communication skills.

-Know the legal basics of Medicine
+3. Know the legal basics of Medicine

 For example, if the patient is worried about her parents finding out about the contraception, you can use this knowledge to reassure her that the consultation will be confidential (and check that she understands this).